-Someone who is allergic to peanut is not always allergic to tree nuts.
-This is because the proteins in peanut arevery different to those in tree nuts, such as almonds, cashews, hazelnut, macadamia, pecans, pistachios and walnuts.
+- A person who is allergic to peanut is not always allergic to tree nuts.
+This is because the proteins in peanut are very different to those in tree nuts, such as almonds, cashews, hazelnut, macadamia, pecans, pistachios, and walnuts.

-Allergic reactions to peanut (or other foods), range from mild to severe.
-Mild to moderate symptoms of food allergy include swelling of face, lips and/or eyes, hives or welts on the skin, stomach (abdominal) pain and vomiting.
+- Allergic reactions to peanut (or other foods), range from mild to severe.
+Mild to moderate signs of food allergy include swelling of face, lips or eyes, hives or welts on the skin, tingling mouth, abdominal (stomach) pain, or vomiting.